Down-step statistics in generalized Dyck paths: Asymptotics for down-step statistics

 To be more precise, instead of using Lemma~\ref{lem:cauchy} for translating between the ``generating function world'' and the ``coefficient world'', we could also observe that $\varphi(z) := z(1-z)^k$ has an analytic inverse as long as $\varphi'(z) \neq 0$.
 And indeed: $z_0 = 1/(k+1)$ is the zero of smallest modulus of the derivative $\varphi'(z)$.
 Singular inversion~\cite[Chapter VI.7]{Flajolet-Sedgewick:ta:analy} (which basically expands $\varphi(z)$ as a power series in $z-z_0$ to find that the inverse function has a square root singularity at $x_0 = \varphi(z_0) = \frac{k^k}{(k+1)^{k+1}}$) then allows to obtain the asymptotic growth of the coefficients of the inverse function of $\varphi(z)$ (or compositions thereof, which is what obtained in the formulas throughout Section~\ref{sec:generating-functions}) by means of singularity analysis.
 These calculations can also be carried out with SageMath's module on asymptotic expansions~\cite{Hackl-Heuberger-Krenn:2016:asy-sagemath}. \end{remark}

 It is worthwhile to take a closer look at the asymptotic expansions given in Propositions~\ref{prop:asy1} and~\ref{prop:asy2}.
 In particular, if we divide these expansions by $k$ and let $k \to \infty$, a very particular behaviour (illustrated in Figures~\ref{fig:downsteps-k-asy}, \ref{fig:asymptotic-plots:a}, \ref{fig:asymptotic-plots:b}) arises.
+Note that dividing by $k$ is fairly intuitive as $k_t$-Dyck paths need to have $k$ down-steps for every up-step, normalization thus yields a parameter for down-steps that is on the same scale as the number of up-steps.

 For the \textit{beginning of paths} (Proposition~\ref{prop:asy1}), the limiting behaviour depends on $t$.
 In particular, for $t=0$ we obtain

 and for $t=k$,